Ultrasound Plane Pose Regression: Assessing Generalized Pose Coordinates in the Fetal Brain: Introduction

 At present, \acp{sp} recognition represents the main focus of fetal \ac{us} training.
-Due to the requirement to interpret variable and complex images and their spatial relationship, autonomous probe navigation towards \acp{sp} continues to be a challenging task.
-Our final aim is to develop a \ac{us} navigation system that guides the sonographer towards obtaining \acp{sp} with reference to fetal anatomy.
+Due to the requirement to interpret variable and complex images and their spatial relationship, autonomous probe navigation toward a target plane remains challenging~\cite{Li2021AnAcquisitions}.
+Our final aim is to develop a \ac{us} navigation system that guides the sonographer toward obtaining \acp{sp} with reference to fetal anatomy.

 In~\cite{DiVece2022}, we proposed a method to localize a \ac{us} plane of a fetal brain directly from its \ac{2d} \ac{us} image.
-While this is a promising result towards active guidance during fetal scanning, a few aspects still require further investigation.
+While this is a promising result toward active guidance during fetal scanning, a few aspects still require further investigation.
 First, it assumes that brains from different fetuses can be mapped to the same normalized coordinate system, where each \ac{sp} always has the same pose coordinates.
 The accuracy of this assumption has not been quantified, which limits the analysis of experimental results.
-Secondly, the achieved pose accuracy is still far from optimal due to a lack of variation in training data. \\
+Secondly, the achieved pose accuracy is still far from optimal due to a lack of variation in training data.